 I put up a tweet on Twitter saying that ‘Where are you from?’ is a sensitive question and how you should be careful how and why you ask it.

 One man commented that this question is an innocent Irish thing, showing genuine interest, a cosy question that sets the scene for you to tell your story.
 The sentiment surely is genuine interest meaning no harm, but is it really your business to ask someone to tell you their story like that without knowing anything about them?
 Immigration is hard and you don’t know what people have been through.
 Calling it an ‘Irish thing’ does not magically make it warm or endearing.
-And I can say from experience that it is not an exclusively Irish thing either.
+From experience I can also say that it is not exclusively an Irish thing.
 I lived in Japan for 4 years and I got asked this question 100 times a day.
 If I had lived there another 4, or another 20 or another 30 years, or until the end of my days, I would still have been asked this question.

 No matter how well I spoke Japanese or how much I followed the customs and behaviors, I was always ‘the foreigner’.
-The widely and thoughtlessly-used word for foreigner in Japan is ‘gaijin’ which I probably heard every single day I lived there.
+The widely used word for foreigner in Japan is ‘gaijin’ which I heard almost every day.
 ‘Gai’ translates to ‘outside’ and ‘jin’ to ‘person’.
-It was really hurtful to be considered an outside person, and judged entirely by my appearance.
-And this is what this question does when it is the first question you ask someone.
-Asking this question of someone you have just met makes an ignorant assumption about them.
+I have to say that at times I found it hurtful to be considered an outside person, and judged entirely by my appearance.
+This is what this question does when it is the first question you ask someone.
+Asking this question of someone you have just met makes an assumption about them.
 And that’s the definition of prejudice.
 At least it is respectful to establish a rapport with someone before you start digging into their personal life.
 And even then, you should tread carefully because you don’t know what anyone has been through.

 A lot of people have commented saying that it’s a customary question, breaks the ice and means no harm.